 All I know is the cops, what job could I possibly do now?

-Regardless of your length of service with NSW Police, you have acquired some very effective and desirable capabilities.
-The skillset that a Police Officer develops is desirable for both public and private employers.
+Regardless of your length of service with NSW Police, you have acquired some very effective and desirable skills and capabilities.

 The following outlines some capabilities and what this looks like in the workplace aligned to different ranks.
 You may find this useful in considering how to apply your skillset to a new role outside of the Police Force.